amnesica/BelugaProject/doc/UPDATE.md

 For `RaspberryPi 4B` it is recommended to use a `64 bit OS` version, because BelugaProject is running significantly faster than on 32 bit OS version.

+If you want to use the 3D view, follow the instructions in the [INSTALL.md](./INSTALL.md) first.

 1. Backup your `.env` file from your existing BelugaProject before proceeding.

    (here for example to folder ~/Documents)